mpatchesny/VBA-OneDrive-explorer/readme.md

 ## Known issues

 ### Error: Unauthorized
-Token is expired or invalid get new token to fix this issue.
+Token is expired or invalid or user has insufficient permissions (see: [How to set Microsoft Graph permissions](#how-to-set-microsoft-graph-permissions)).